 When their noses are stuffy, it makes it hard to nurse and basically do anything besides be miserable and cry.
 So I’m working double time trying to keep my family, and by extension my newborn healthy!

-Keeping Your Winter Newborn Healthy
+5 Simple Tricks to Keep Your Winter Newborn Healthy

 Washing Hands Religiously